-3GPS will be enhancing this to optionally only consider 3DS transactions as SCA if the cardholder was challenged.
+3We can optionally set your programme so that GPS only considers 3DS transactions as SCA if the cardholder was challenged.

 PSD2 Dynamic Linking

 PSD2 Dynamic SCA Linking requires that the details provided in a 3D Secure authentication session matches the details that were provided during the transaction authorisation.
 For example, matching of the authorised amount to the authenticated amount, and matching of the merchant name.